How to get a Nintendo Switch 2 from Best Buy, GameStop, Target and more

 Target

-You won’t have to stay up late if you’re heading to Target.
-The retailer’s launch event runs from 8am to 4pm local time on June 5.
-Staff will hand out tickets to people in line, granting them a console.
-Some locations will have freebies and giveaways; Orlando’s Millenia store is getting a Nintendo party, for example.
+Target stores are opening at 8 a.m. local time on June 5.
+Staff will be handing out digital and physical tickets to people in the queue.
+If you get a ticket, you’ll be reserved a console.
+Ticketing stops either when Target runs out or 10 minutes before opening, whichever comes first.
+Stock is limited, so don’t bank on being able to casually walk in and get one.

-There won’t be any online availability on launch day itself, but Target says it will restock the console and bundle online on Friday June 6.
+There’s no online availability, but Target says it will restock the console and bundle online on Friday, June 6.
 If you miss out in-store, that’s your next best shot.

 Best Buy